gromnitsky/mruby-fileutils-simple/README.erb.md

 ## BUGS

-* Once `FileUtilsSimple::DryRun` is imported, additional options for commands are ignored.
+* Once `FileUtilsSimple::DryRun` is included, additional options for commands are ignored.

 ## License